-- 1. An agreement is only effective as a transfer agreement if it: - a. is evidenced by a writing that is signed by the transferor; - b. identifies the transferor and the transferee; and - c. describes the receivable in a manner that reasonably allows its identification.
-A description of receivables in a transfer agreement will be sufficient if it indicates that the receivables consist of all of the transferor's receivables, or all of the transferor's receivables within a generic category.
+2. An agreement is only a transfer agreement effective as a transfer agreement6-if it:

+- a. is inevidenced by a_writing that isand7 signed by the transferor; - b. identifies the transferor and the transferee; and - c. describes the receivable in a manner that reasonably allows its identification.

+3. A description of receivables in a transfer agreement will beis sufficient if it indicates that the receivables consist of all of the transferor's receivables, or all of the transferor's receivables within a generic category.